awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 1. After an agent accepts the callback in the CCP, Amazon Connect calls the customer\.

+1. If there is no answer, Amazon Connect retries based on the number of times you've specified\.
+If the call goes to voicemail, it's considered connected\.

 ## Steps to set up queued callback<a name="setup-queued-callback-overview"></a>

 Use the steps provided in the following overview to set up queued callback\.